September 14, 2020

-Purdue’s minority enrollment continues to grow with 3,773 underrepresented minority undergraduates, representing 12% of domestic enrollment.
+Purdue’s minority enrollment continues to grow with 3,749 underrepresented minority undergraduates, representing 12% of domestic enrollment.
 Purdue now enrolls roughly 1,300 more underrepresented minority students today than it did in 2012.
-Meanwhile, 8,737, or 28%, of domestic undergraduates are U.S. minorities, which also includes Asian American students.
-This is more than double the 4,140 enrolled in 2012.
+Meanwhile, 8,200, or 27%, of domestic undergraduates are U.S. minorities, which also includes Asian American students.
+This is almost double the 4,140 enrolled in 2012.

 Summer Start, a direct-admission program created in 2015 by Purdue President Mitch Daniels to expand access to a Purdue education – especially among lower-income, first-generation and minority students who fell just short in the admissions process but are considered otherwise qualified to succeed at Purdue – welcomed more than 300 students to campus this year.